ewag/i2b2/README.md

 docker cp my-breakdown.sql i2b2-database:/tmp/
 ```

 > _NOTE:_ Depending in your environment, allowing remote access directly to the database could be a nicer option.
 You would need to tell docker to expose the database ports.
-Follow the structure of "ports:" in the "i2b2-web" section of `docker-compose.yml`
+Follow the structure of "ports:" in the "i2b2-web" section of `docker-compose.yml`.
+You should allow port 5432 in the i2b2-database service section

 # Docker volumes
 Docker uses "volumes" when persistant data should be stored, eg in the case of databases.
 This is essentially a directory on the host filesystem which is mounted as part of the container filesystem, meaning container re-creation does not affect the data.